tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 1. The tenant uses the Fulfillment CLI to update the network configuration of a HostPool.
 2. The O-SAC solution fulfills the request by updating the network configuration of the hosts in the HostPool.

+#### Host Pool Expansion

+1. The tenant uses the Fulfillment CLI to increase the number of requested hosts specified in a HostPool.
+2. The O-SAC solution fulfills the request by adding the requested hosts into the HostPool.

+#### Host Pool Reduction

+1. The tenant uses the Fulfillment CLI to decrease the number of requested hosts specified in a HostPool.
+2. The O-SAC solution fulfills the request by removing the requested hosts from the HostPool.

 #### Host Operations

 1. The tenant uses the Fulfillment CLI to see their Hosts.